 Admin & Youth Programs Instructor: Mishka Viscardi

-Whether the Andes, or the Alps, the Alaskan or the Appalachians, our adventure guide Anthony would love to show you his favorite peaks.
+Whether the Andes, or the Alps; the Alaskan or the Appalachian, our adventure guide Anthony would love to show you his favorite peaks.
 His involvement in outdoor leadership began at a young age and has had a tremendous impact on his life.
-After some time spent pursuing a conventional education here in Massachusetts, he set out to explore the world, and found himself sharing his skills in such settings as guiding treks through indigenous communities in Bolivia.
-When he’s not out exploring the far corners of the globe, Anthony loves being a mentor in our local youth programs.
-He’ll be sharing his experience of wildernesses and native cultures around the world on our upcoming expeditions!
-His expertise on exotic locations, and knowledge of logistics will assist us in incredible locations such as Patagonia, Alaska and the Ancient Cities of the Inca Empire.
+After some time spent pursuing a conventional education here in Massachusetts, he set out to explore the world; finding himself sharing his skills in such settings as guiding treks through indigenous communities in Bolivia, and tracking the great Patagonian Puma through remote nature reserves in Southern Chile.
+Anthony’s photography and field notes have been published in travel guide magazines to aid adventurous hikers through iconic trails in Patagonia.
+He’ll be sharing his knowledge of exotic wildernesses and native cultures around the world on our upcoming expeditions!

 Investing in Our Future

 As a qualified team of inspirational instructors, we continue to teach in a variety of settings, including outdoors, workshops, conferences, environmental education centers, and public and private schools.

 In keeping with the mentoring tradition, we may also invite guest instructors and assistants to join our team.

 “Frank is a very positive role model.
 He creates an atmosphere that is relaxed and welcoming.
 The kind of attention and acceptance my grandson gets in the group is very important.”

 C. Leslie, grandmother of 13-year-old Leader in Training